Home | List of Moves |

 Reveal a Secret

 When you reveal a secret to someone, mark Heat.
-If the secret is about the person you’re talking to, mark the secret and lose the Tie with them.
+If the secret is about the person you’re talking to, **mark the connection.

 Follow the fiction to determine if the secret becomes public knowledge.
 If it does, erase it.